 The miniweight boxing title of the animal world belongs to the mantis shrimp, a cigar-sized crustacean with front claws that can deliver an explosive 60-mile-per-hour punch.
-The speed of a mantis shrimp’s strike has been compared to that of a bullet leaving the barrel of a gun.
+The speed of the shrimp’s strike has been compared to that of a bullet leaving the barrel of a gun.

-Now, a Duke University study of 80 million years of mantis shrimp evolution reveals how the animal’s fast weapons developed a dizzying array of shapes — from spiny and barbed spears to hatchets and hammers — while still managing to pack a characteristic punch.
+A Duke University study of 80 million years of mantis shrimp evolution reveals how the little animal’s fast weapons developed a dizzying array of shapes — from spiny and barbed spears to hatchets and hammers — while still managing to pack a characteristic punch.
 “This research sheds new light on how these amazing movements evolved,” says Philip Anderson.

-Anderson and fellow Duke researcher Sheila Patek have been studying 200 mantis shrimp representing 36 different species.
-What they found is that mantis shrimp use a system of biological springs, latches, and levers to power their fast punches, enabling them to strike much more swiftly than would be possible with muscle power alone.
+Anderson and fellow Duke researcher Sheila Patek have been studying 200 varieties representing 36 different species.
+What they found is that these powerful little animals use a system of biological springs, latches, and levers to power their fast punches, enabling them to strike much more swiftly than would be possible with muscle power alone.

 Mantis shrimp, or stomatopods, are an ancient group of marine predators that are only distantly related to other crustaceans, such as crabs, shrimp and lobsters.
 They prefer to live in shallow tropical marine waters, but a few species are found in more temperate seas.
-Although they care called mantis shrimp, they are neither shrimp nor mantid, but got their name due to their resemblance to both praying mantis and shrimp.
+Regardless of their common name, they are not actually shrimp nor mantids.
+Instead, they got their common name due to their resemblance to both praying mantis and shrimp.

 The team took careful measurements and calculated each specimen’s ability to transmit force and motion to the part of the claw that swings out to smash or spear their prey — a mechanical property known as kinematic transmission.

-The results of this study are published in the journal Proceedings of the Royal Society B. This research was supported by a grant from the National Science Foundation.
+The results of this study have been published in the journal Proceedings of the Royal Society B. This research was supported by a grant from the National Science Foundation.